 The Monster and The Superhero

 The Massacre At Hawkins Lab

-The latest teaser trailer for the long-awaited fourth season of Stranger Things introduces audiences to a creepy old home called “Creel House,” which appears to have absolutely nothing to do with Gavin Creel.
+The third teaser trailer for the long-awaited fourth season of Stranger Things introduces audiences to a creepy old home called “Creel House,” which appears to have absolutely nothing to do with Gavin Creel.
 What it does have is a dark past.
 The trailer, which premiered during Netflix’s “Tudum” fan event on Saturday, begins with a family in the 1950s moving in, only to notice some strange happenings.
 Cut to the 80s, when the Hawkins gang breaks in to search for clues.
 Unfortunately, they don’t unearth a premiere date; we just know it’s sometime in 2022.
 Tick… tock…

 It’s the return of shaved-head Eleven, just in time to match Hopper.
 In the new teaser trailer for Stranger Things 4, we get a flashback to the laboratory in which Eleven was created, where a group of children are playing under the menacing eye of their “papa,” Dr. Martin Brenner.
 Brenner allegedly died by Demogorgon in season one, but in season two, a lab employee tells Eleven he’s still out there.
 “Eleven, are you listening?” he calls out to her in the teaser.
 Looks like the new season will explore her supernatural origin story, or maybe even involve other psychokinetic kids.